.

 There’s no arguing that the world has experienced many changes over the last few years.
 This is especially true for clinical laboratories providing diagnostic services for laboratory medicine, anatomic pathology, and molecular medicine, where pandemic-driven disruptions that upended many aspects of the industry are still being felt.

 The result has been an unpredictable demand for lab services, supply chain shortages, and, most alarming, high stress on the clinical laboratory workforce.
-In particular, the pandemic brought sharp focus to the shortage of qualified laboratory professionals, a looming challenge now dramatically in play.
+In particular, the pandemic brought the long-standing shortage of qualified laboratory professionals into sharp focus, transforming it from a looming concern into an immediate and highly consequential challenge.

 This carries significant implications for the healthcare industry, as behind the scenes at nearly every point along the care continuum stands a vital contributor: the medical laboratory scientist.

 In the United States, approximately 14 billion laboratory tests are performed annually in more than 260,000 Clinical Laboratory Improvement Amendment (CLIA)-certified laboratories.
-Although laboratory services only comprise a small fraction of annual U.S. healthcare expenditure (approximately 3 percent), the clinical laboratory remains an essential part of our country’s healthcare system.
+Although laboratory services account for only a small share of annual U.S. healthcare spending, approximately 3 percent, the clinical laboratory remains a foundational pillar of the nation’s healthcare system.

 Medical laboratory scientists who perform this work are clinical laboratory technicians and technologists, histotechnologists, or cytotechnologists.